-This paper evaluates the effects of maternal work and childcare use on child cognitive development, using the sample of single mothers in the National Longitudinal Survey of Youth (NLSY).
+This article evaluates the effects of maternal work and childcare use on child cognitive development, using the sample of single mothers in the NLSY.
 In particular, we assess the effects of maternal vs. alternative care provider time inputs, and household income, on child cognitive test scores recorded at ages 3, 4, 5 and 6.
-To deal with potential bias created by unobserved heterogeneity of mothers and children, and systematic selection of certain types of children into childcare, we develop a model of mothers' employment and child-care decisions.
-Closely guided by this model, we obtain approximate decisions rules for employment and childcare use, and estimate these jointly with the child's cognitive ability production function - what we term a "quasi-structural" approach.
+To deal with the potential bias created by unobserved heterogeneity of mothers and children, and systematic selection of certain types of children into childcare, we develop a model of mothers' employment and childcare decisions.
+Closely guided by this model, we obtain approximate decisions rules for employment and childcare use, and estimate these jointly with the child's cognitive ability production function-what we term a "quasistructural" approach.
 This joint estimation implements a dynamic selection correction.

-To help identify our dynamic selection model, we take advantage of plausibly exogenous variation in employment/childcare use created by variation in welfare rules and local demand conditions across States and over time - especially the large changes created by the 1996 welfare reform and earlier welfare waivers.
-These variables provide natural exclusion restrictions, as it is plausible they enter decision rules for employment and daycare use, while not entering the child cognitive ability production function.
+To help identify our dynamic selection model, we take advantage of plausibly exogenous variation in employment/childcare use created by variation in welfare rules and local demand conditions across States and over time-especially the large changes created by the 1996 welfare reform and earlier welfare waivers.
+These variables provide natural exclusion restrictions, as it is plausible they enter decision rules for employment and childcare use, while not entering the child cognitive ability production function.
 These instruments are also quite powerful, in that they explain a substantial part of the variation in work and childcare use by single mothers.